Jump to section:

 Applicants will be prioritised for consideration for a limited number of tuition scholarships

-Applicants will be considered for a limited number of tuition scholarships
+Applicants will be considered for a limited number of tuition scholarships (subject to availability)

 International applicants should apply early to avoid disappointment due to immigration deadlines.